-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

+C4 Comprehensive tuition and room and d board foo (if your

+Gi college cannot provide separate tuiti ' ,

+board fees): on and room and

+board rees).

+G1 Other:

 •

-G1 Comprehensive tuition and room and

-college cannot provide separate tuiti on and room and

-board fees):

-F

-G1 Other:

-A Alian linear comm Mandania

-G2 No. and an afternation and a second and 4 4-1 f 4b Minimum Maximum
+G2 Minimum Maximum

 G2 Number of credits per term a studen t can take for the

 stated full-time tuition

-00 Voo No
+G3 Yes No

-G3 Do tuition and fees vary by year of si tudy (o.g. conhomoro Yes No
+G3 Do tuition and fees vary by year of s tudy (e.g., sophomore,

-G3 junior, senior)? ludy (e.g., Sopriorilore,

 junior, senior)?

-• 1 V N-

-G4 D 1 33 1 ( ) ( ) ( Yes No
+G4 Yes No

 G4 Do tuition and fees vary by undergra duate instructional

 program?

+G4 01

-G4 %
+%

-/0

-G4 If yes, what percentage of full-time u ndergraduates pay
+G4 If yes, what percentage of full-time u ndergraduates pav

-more than the tuition and fees report
+- more than the tuition and fees report